Best Commenting Systems for Websites That You Can Self-Host

 Having a great comment system is essential for building a community around your website.

-But it is not easy to find a good commenting system that you could self host on your server.
+However, it is not easy to find a good commenting system that you can self-host on your server.

 Yes, there are tons of free and paid commenting services available such as Disqus, OpenWeb, Hyvor Talk etc.